 Please don’t support the abuse of those animals.
 Having a picture of a monkey sitting on your shoulder with a chain around his neck is not cute.

-Twelve // Morocco’s call to prayer
+Twelve // Enjoy the serene call to prayer

 Even though it’s the same call, I felt the one in Turkey was “prettier”.
 I think the thing with Morocco was a lot of it was broadcast through speakers and the connections weren’t always the best.
 Though like Turkey, the call goes off at slightly different times so it forms sort of a musical round, which is really neat.

-Thirteen // Koutoubia Mosque
+Thirteen // Walk around the Koutoubia Mosque

 The Koutoubia Mosque was the only mosque in Morocco that we really “toured”.
 Being a non-Muslim you are not allowed inside, but there are really nice gardens to walk through and a big open square off to the other side.
 As I mentioned in my day one guide, the Koutoubia has an interesting history…